llllllllll/phorth/README.rst

 manipulating CPython bytecode.
 It is normally used for defining trasformations on bytecode produced by the CPython compiler; however, here it is used for the richer definition of an instruction and the assembler.

-``phorth`` is also built with `libpy <https://github.com/llllllllll/libpy>`_ which is a modern C++ library designed to wrap the CPython C API in a more convenient C++ API.
-It is designed with low or zero cost abstractions over the CPython API for things like reference management or iteration.
-This was used to gather more test cases for the project to better understand how usable the current API is.
-Overall I think this helped in the development and I am excited to see how this be improved to help other projects in the future.

 The command line interface is built with `click
 <https://github.com/pallets/click>`_.
 Click is by far my favorite cli parsing